-- The practice was clean and well maintained. - The practice had infection control procedures in place which reflected published guidance. - The practice had safeguarding processes in place and staff knew their responsibilities for safeguarding adults and children. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available.
+- The practice was clean and well maintained. - The practice had infection control procedures in place which reflected published guidance. - The practice had safeguarding processes in place and staff mostly knew their responsibilities for safeguarding adults and children.
+Not all staff had received safeguarding training. - Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available. - The practice had limited systems to help them manage risk including the management of medicines supplied by the practice. - The clinical staff provided patients' care and treatment in line with current guidelines.

-- The practice had limited systems to help them manage risk. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs and dedicated emergency appointments were available. - The practice used digital radiographs to help explain necessary treatment to patients. - The practice leadership was limited and lacked effective systems to ensure the safety and quality of the delivery of regulated activities. - Most staff felt involved and supported by the practice management. - The practice recruitment procedures did not meet the legislative requirements for the safe recruitment of staff. - The practice asked patients for feedback about the services they provided through the Friends and Family test only. - The practice dealt with complaints positively and efficiently.
+- Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs and dedicated emergency appointments were available. - The practice used digital radiographs to help explain necessary treatment to patients. - The practice leadership was limited and lacked effective systems to ensure the safety and quality of the delivery of regulated activities. - Most staff felt involved and supported by the practice management. - The practice recruitment procedures did not meet the legislative requirements for the safe recruitment of staff. - The practice asked patients for feedback about the services they provided through the Friends and Family test only. - The practice dealt with complaints positively and efficiently.